 It turned out exactly how I wanted it to be ORIGINALLY.

 You don’t need much for this pattern.
 It calls for 280 yards of worsted weight yarn, a G hook, and a yarn needle to weave in the ends.
 That’s it.
 It works up quickly, and you can wear it as a beanie or a slouch hat.
 Do what makes you happy.
-The pattern is free, and I’ve included photos to help you as you are crocheting.
+The pattern is no longer free, and I’ve included photos to help you as you are crocheting.

 Come back when you’re finished with your hat and share a photo below.
 The link up loads randomly, so you’re never late in joining.